microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaUser.md

 ```

 ### -SignInNames
-Specifies the collection of sign-in names for a local account in an Azure Active Directory B2C tenant.
+Specifies the collection of sign-in names for a local account in a Microsoft Entra ID B2C tenant.
 Each sign-in name must be unique across the company/tenant.
-The property must be specified when you create a local account user; do not specify it when you create a work or school account.
+The property must be specified when you create a local account user; don't specify it when you create a work or school account.

 ```yaml
 Type: System.Collections.Generic.List`1[Microsoft.Open.AzureAD.Model.SignInName]